SmithWillSuffice/ohanga-pai/content/questions/4_inflation_myths.md

 If *everyone* gets a free million and goes buying a house, then yep, house prices go up, but avocado prices don't.
 Relative value stories here.

-We already mentioned the farmer and police officer story, that's another one to keep in mind, it's all about relative value.
+Below under [The QTM Myth](#what-is-the-qtm-myth) I'll use another example, the farmer and police officer story, that's another one to keep in mind, it's all about relative value.

 When a government issues a bucket-load (really a oil tanker load) of money suddenly the supermarket shelves go bare?
 I don't think so, households do not have the storage capacity.